FAIRplus/the-fair-cookbook/docs/content/recipes/ontology-robot-recipe.md

 **Overview**

-An ontology development workflow tipically include query operations aimed to verify and validate the ontology.
+An ontology development workflow typically include query operations aimed to verify and validate the ontology.
 ROBOT provides the `query` command to perform SPARQL queries  against an ontology.
 The query command run SPARQL `ASK`, `SELECT`, and `CONSTRUCT` queries by using the `--query` option with two arguments: a query file and an output file.
 Instead of specifying one or more pairs (query file, output file), it is also specify a single `--output-dir` and use the `--queries` option to provide one or more queries of any type.
 Each output file will be written to the output directory with the same base name as the query file that produced it.
 An pattern example of this commmand is shown following.

 ```bash